stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

-# Firewall Traversal
+# Firewall Traversal for UDP-Encapsulated Traffic

+We presume, following an analysis of requirements in {{I-D.trammell-spud- req}}, as well as trends in transport protocol development (e.g. QUIC, the RTCWEB data channel) that UDP encapsulation will prove a viable approach for deploying new protocols in the Internet.
+This, however, leads us to a first problem that must be solved.

 ## Problem Statement

-Today UDP is often blocked by firewalls, or only enabled for a few well-known applications.
-However, this makes it hard to deploy new services on top of UDP.
+UDP is often blocked by firewalls, or only enabled for a few well-known applications (e.g. DNS, NTP).
+Recent measurement work has shown that somewhere between 4% and 8% of Internet hosts may be affected by UDP impairment, depending on the population studied.
+Some networks (e.g. enterprise networks behind corporate firewalls) are far more likely to block UDP than others (e.g. residential wireline access networks).

-For a long time UDP has not been used much for high volume traffic and therefore it was assumed that most UDP traffic is spam or attack traffic.
-This is not true anymore.
-The volume of (good) UDP traffic is growing, mostly due to voice and video (real-time) services, e.g. RTCWEB uses UDP for data and media, where TCP is not suitable anyway.
+In addition, some network operators assume that UDP is not often used for high-volume traffic, and is often a source of spoofing or reflected attack traffic, and is therefore safe to block or route-limit.
+This assumption is becoming less true than it once was: the volume of (good) UDP traffic is growing, mostly due to voice and video (real-time) services (e.g. RTCWEB) where TCP is not suitable.

-Even if firewall administrators are willing to implement new rules for UDP services, it is hard to track session state for UDP traffic.
+Even if firewall vendors and administrators are willing to change firewall rules to allow more diverse UDP services, it is hard to track session state for UDP traffic.
 As UDP is unidirectional, it is unknown whether the receiver is willing to accept the connection.
 Further there is no way to figure how long state must be maintained once established.
 To efficiently establish state along the path we need an explicit contract, as is done implicitly with TCP today.

 ## Information Exposed

 To maintain state in the network, it must be possible to easily assign each packet to a session that is passing a certain network node.
 This state should be bound to something beyond the five-tuple to link packets together.
-In
-{{I-D.trammell-spud-req}} we propose the use of identifiers for groups of packets, called ("tubes").
+In {{I-D.trammell-spud-req}}, we propose the use of identifiers for groups of packets, called ("tubes").
 This allows for differential treatment of different packets within one five-tuple flow, presuming the application has control over segmentation and can provide requirements on a per-tube basis.
 Tube IDs must